FabianSchuetze/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

-Asset pricing models can be hard to solve numerically.
-This package implements a fast and robust algorithm to solve economic models in continuous time.
-I use this common framework to solve a variety of well-known economic models in continuous time.
+Economic models can be hard to solve numerically.
+This package implements a fast and robust algorithm to solve them.
+I demonstrate the interest of this algorithm by solving a variety of well-known economic models in continuous time.
 This package was developed while writing my PhD thesis.